top of page

 About Naomi Miguel

 I graduated from Casa Grande Union High School - shoutout, Cougars!
 Name a club, and I was most likely in it.
-I was a cheerleader and played saxophone in marching band.
+I was a cheerleader and played saxophone in the marching band.

 I graduated from Mount St. Mary’s University, an all-women’s college, with a degree in political science and minors in art and pre-law.
 Go Athenas!